 Shadows has been fully designed and developed by François Blateyron (the author).
 The user manual, illustrations and photographs are also by the author.

-The Société Astronomique de France (French Astronomical Society) awarded the author with the Julien Saget Price for the Shadows software.
+The author received the Julien Saget Medal from Société Astronomique de France (French Astronomical Society) and the Sawyer Dialing Prize from NASS (North American Sundial Society).